deleidos/de-schema-wizard/docs/readme-ext/contribute.md

 This will execute the build and also unit testing of the project based on the Reactor POM of Schema Wizard.

 ## Testing
 Tests are broken into two categories, unit tests and integration tests.
+A majority of tests are not included in the public version of Schema Wizard.
+However, use the following commands to test and build the software when making changes.

 Unit tests are run by default when executing: